 Take part in the Big Butterfly Count every summer.
 Spend just 15 minutes in your garden, local park on out on a walk and note how many butterflies you see.
 You can also download a butterfly and moth identifier so you know what you have spotted.

 The Nature Reserve is open all year round, just turn up or check out the website for any events that are happening.
 Come and explore 24 acres of unique green space on the site of a former rubbish tip.
 Many birds live on or visit the nature reserve and just under 20 species of butterflies have been recorded.
 There are all kinds of other insects and some mammals too.
 There is a great variety of plant species, trees and shrubs, find out more about what you might be able to see on the site .

 The National Railway Museum is fantastic for a day out, and is completely free!
 Go to the National Railway Museum website to find out about family activities and exhibitions on at the museum over the summer.

 Give your children a challenge over the summer!
 The National Trust are running their award winning campaign ’50 things to do before you’re 11 ¾’.

 From climbing a tree to tracking wild animals, the list is great fun and will be sure to capture the imaginations of your children and inspire them to venture into the great outdoors.
 Visit the website to find out more www.50things.org.uk.
-See how many you can do this summer!
+See how many you can do this year!